 How soon should I baptise my baby?
 This is a question often wondered by new parents.
 There are so many life changes when you come home with your new baby and organising a baptism can seem overwhelming, and even more so if you’re not a regular church goer.

 Finding a day that suits your family, the church and godparents can sometimes be tricky in itself.
 Don’t stress if it doesn’t all come together as soon as you’d like.
 All denominations and even each parish will have a slightly different view.
-Let’s first see what the bible has to say about it.
+Let’s see what the bible has to say about it.

 What Does the Bible Say About Baptism Age